 Description

-The National Institutes of Health-Chronic Prostatitis Symptom Index (NIH-CPSI) is an assessment tool designed to measure the severity and impact of chronic prostatitis symptoms in men.
-The index evaluates symptoms such as pain, urinary disturbances, and the patient’s quality of life, providing a quantitative assessment of their condition.
+The National Institutes of Health – Chronic Prostatitis Symptom Index (NIH-CPSI) is an assessment tool designed to measure the severity and impact of symptoms associated with chronic prostatitis in men.

 Data Analysis and Use